jmegner/talon-user/README.md

 - Go to `C:\Users\MyUsername\AppData\Roaming\Talon` (Talon system tray icon => Scripting => Open ~/.talon) and launch a terminal.
 - `git clone --recurse-submodules https://github.com/jmegner/talon-user.git user`

+The above command seems to put the submodule .git folders as `user/.git/modules/MODULE_NAME/` folders.
+Each `user/MODULE_NAME/.git` seems to be a text file that has contents `gitdir: ../.git/modules/MODULE_NAME/` (and newline char at end).

+TODO: figure out how to do a recursive clone without the weird `user/.git/modules/MODULE_NAME/` folders.
+Maybe do a `git clone && git submodule update --recursive --init --remote --merge`.

+TODO: figure out how to get all submodules on the appropriate branches instead of detached heads; the branches are listed inside `.gitmodules` but don't seem to be used by the recursive clone.
+Running `git pull && git submodule update --recursive --init --remote --merge` does not help.

 ## Usage

 If you have made changes in this repo and/or the submodules, then run: